ashokreddy1613/Interview/AWS.md

 I implemented application-level security using a layered approach — including authentication, authorization, encryption, input validation, secure headers, and dependency scanning — integrated within CI/CD to enforce security throughout the SDLC."

 51. What types of nodes did you deploy in AWS?
-"In AWS, I’ve deployed various types of nodes depending on the workload — including EC2 instances for traditional workloads, EKS worker nodes (managed and Fargate), RDS instances, and auto-scaling groups behind load balancers.
+"In AWS, I've deployed various types of nodes depending on the workload — including EC2 instances for traditional workloads, EKS worker nodes (managed and Fargate), RDS instances, and auto-scaling groups behind load balancers.
 I choose instance types and node types based on compute, memory, storage, and scalability requirements."

 52. What is the difference between Interface Endpoint and Gateway Endpoint?
 The key difference is that Interface Endpoints use private IPs and Elastic Network Interfaces (ENIs) to connect to AWS services over the VPC network, while Gateway Endpoints update your route tables to route traffic to specific services like S3 and DynamoDB without using NAT or public IPs."